-10% Reduction: Mandate agencies to participate in the Vehicle Maintenance program for all new vehicle purchases; maintain and operate a centralized fleet (OFM would own all state vehicles and lease them back to agencies); restructure funding model for OFM and eliminate all fees on the maintenance program.
+10% Reduction: Mandate agencies to participate in the Vehicle Maintenance program for all new vehicle purchases; maintain and operate a centralized fleet (OFM would

-ProgramThe Office of Fleet Management (OFM), in conjunction with the Office of Planning and Budget, regulates the motor vehicle fleet managementDescriptionfunctions to ensure efficient and cost-effective fleet operations and to minimize the life-cycle costs associated with vehicle ownership.
+The Office of Fleet Management (OFM), in conjunction with the Office of Planning and Budget, regulates the motor vehicle fleet management functions to ensure efficient and cost-effective fleet operations and to minimize the life-cycle costs associated with vehicle ownership.
 The Office of Fleet Management provides guidance on vehicle purchases, assignment, usage, maintenance, operation, and disposal.